April 15, 2021

 For those migrating to AlmaLinux, be sure to understand these issues:

-• Be careful if your company has customized any OS packages, as the almalinux-deploy script will perform a distro-sync which will replace any packages with the version in the almalinux repos, regardless of whether the repo version is newer or older than the installed version.
+• Be careful if your company has customized any OS packages, as the almalinux-deploy script will perform a distro-sync which will replace any packages with the version in the AlmaLinux repos, regardless of whether the repo version is newer or older than the installed version.

 • If your systems are still viable candidates for migrating to AlmaLinux, the almalinux-deploy script can make migrations from other EL8 variants rather easy.

-AlmaLinux Repositories and Release Lag
+AlmaLinux Repositories

 AlmaLinux provides both HTTP and HTTPS mirrors at https://mirrors.almalinux.org